JosephTLucas/its_thorn/README.md

 print(f"Poisoned dataset created with {len(dataset)} samples")
 ```

+Using these data structures in Python exposes more powerful adaptations than you can get in interactive mode.
+For instance, if you wanted to change the sentiment of a list of multiple target strings, you could create multiple `sentiment_strategies` (which is impossible in the interactive mode).

 ## Adding New Strategies

 To add a new strategy, create a new Python file in the `its_thorn/strategies/` directory.
 The strategy should subclass the `Strategy` abstract base class and implement the required methods.
 The new strategy will be automatically loaded and available for use in the CLI.

 ## Postprocessing

 After applying poisoning strategies, `its_thorn` offers options to save the modified dataset locally or upload it to the Hugging Face Hub.
-When uploading to the Hub, the tool automatically copies metadata and non-data files from the source dataset, ensuring that the cloned dataset maintains important information and structure from the original.
+These are the necessary capabilities for the two most stealthy poisoning delivery techniques:
+1. Replace the cached files in `~/.cache/HuggingFace` (save locally), and
+2. Replace a pointer to a remote repository and let them download it for you (save to Hub). `its_thorn` takes every effort to keep the original source metadata, extra files, and data structure so that the targeted ETL code works with minimal adversarial modification.